promises-aplus/promises-spec/README.md

 1. "promise" is an object or function with a `then` method whose behavior conforms to this specification.
 1. "thenable" is an object or function that defines a `then` method.
-1. "value" is any legal JavaScript value (including `undefined` or a promise).
+1. "value" is any legal JavaScript value (including `undefined`, a thenable, or a promise).
 1. "exception" is a value that is thrown using the `throw` statement.
 1. "reason" is a value that indicates why a promise was rejected.